Monsignor Fraser College

 Monsignor Fraser College (also called Monsignor Fraser, MFC, or Fraser) is a Roman Catholic specialized dual-track public Catholic Alternative and Adult Secondary School run by the Toronto Catholic District School Board in Toronto, Ontario, Canada.
 The school was founded in 1975 by the Metropolitan Separate School Board and was named in honour of John Andrew Mary Fraser (1887 – September 3, 1962), the founder of the Scarborough Foreign Mission Society and a missionary.

 After Fraser became a secondary school in 1986, Msgr.
 Fraser College offers high school credits to three distinct age groups: 16–18 through the Alternative Program, 18–20 in the Adult Day School Program, and Over 21 through the Continuing Education Program.
 There are four main campuses throughout the city with an additional two dedicated to SAL (Supervised Alternative Learning) programs.
 Msgr.
-Fraser also offers a Transition To Work (T2W) Program for special needs students aged 18–20.
+Fraser also offers a Transition To Work (T2W) Program for disabled students aged 18–20.

 History

 The Metropolitan Separate School Board recommended and approved the establishment of Monsignor Fraser College in 1975, in conjunction with Metropolitan Social Services, as a means of responding to the growing need for adult education programs for the Metro Toronto adult population.
 The school originated in the Albert Campbell Library with four pupils before moving to the Scarborough Foreign Mission Society.

 As the school program have expanded, physically and intellectually challenged adults were added.
 A variety of MSSB departments claimed ownership of the program including elementary, continuing education and special curriculum.
 Students meeting grade 8 standard, began to ask for secondary school credits.
 These were granted in collaboration with Cardinal Newman.
 Senior level credits from grades 11 to 13 were finally needed and after the province completed full funding to Catholic high schools, the Board designated Fraser as secondary school in 1986.
 The first graduates have emerged in 1988.

 From Scarborough beginnings, the school added Toronto campus in 1977, Malvern in 1982, North York in 1984, Parkdale in 1986, ESL Orientation Centre in 1988, La Salle (Alternative) in 1993, Curzon (Alternative) in 1994, and in 1994 merged the two small west end campuses, Parkdale and North York into Islington Campus.
 The Scarborough and Malvern campuses were combined in 2000.
 The Islington Campus eventually became the Norfinch Campus in 2007.

-Today, Monsignor Fraser College is a quadmestered Catholic Secondary School, which welcomes adolescents, and adults of all faiths, who wish to complete their Ontario Secondary School Diploma or Certificate, to study English as a Second Language within a Diploma program, or to upgrade work skills.
-Organized with campuses in many different parts of the city, this school offers a safe and welcoming learning environment.
+Today, Monsignor Fraser College is a quadmestered Catholic Secondary School that admits adolescents and adults of all faiths who wish to complete their Ontario Secondary School Diploma or Certificate, study English as a Second Language within a Diploma program, or upgrade work skills.
+Organized with campuses in different parts of the city, the school provides an educational environment.